 The law foresees a specific procedure for the identification and orientation of asylum seekers with special reception needs.
 This procedure consists in an interview conducted by OFII officers.
 These officers shall be specifically trained on identification of vulnerability (see Identification).

-So far, places in CADA are mostly allocated to vulnerable asylum seekers but whose vulnerability is “obvious” (families with young children, pregnant women and elderly asylum seekers).
+So far, places in CADA are mostly allocated to vulnerable asylum seekers but whose vulnerability is “obvious” and visible (e.g. families with young children, pregnant women and elderly asylum seekers).
 The questionnaire that is used by OFII officers as part of the vulnerability assessment only focuses on “objective” elements of vulnerability, thereby hindering the identification of less visible needs.

 The French system does not yet foresee any specific ongoing monitoring mechanism to address special reception needs that would arise during the asylum procedure.
 In practice, however, social workers in reception centres have regular exchanges with the asylum seekers and may be able to identify these special vulnerabilities, should they appear during the reception phase.
 It is possible for the accommodation centres to notify OFII of the personal situation of an asylum seeker presenting a particular vulnerability and to ask for his or her re-orientation to a more suitable centre.
 In many occasions, social workers have reported the fact that the orientation carried out by OFII did not take into account the vulnerability of some asylum seekers.
 For example, it has happened that asylum seekers in a wheelchair had been proposed to be accommodated in a centre without any specific access for disabled persons.

 The main difficulty for the staff is however the identification of solutions to respond to certain needs (see section on Health Care on the limited access to mental health care for instance).
 Therefore, the obligation on OFPRA and OFII to take into account the specific situation of vulnerable persons throughout the asylum procedure, including when these vulnerabilities only appear after the vulnerability assessment, should lead to new practice.
 The vulnerability assessment’s conclusions as well as all information related to asylum seekers are to be computerised.
 Consequently, it should be easier to approach vulnerability in a more comprehensive way and to facilitate exchange of information.
-However, this is far from being effective in practice and many legal and practical measures are still lacking to allow this system to be implemented.
+However, this is far from being effective in practice and many legal and practical measures such as trainings and provisions of tools to social workers are still lacking to allow this system to be implemented.

-For the year 2019, the Ministry of Interior had requested Prefectures to develop places for asylum seekers with disabilities, but there is – no further information about whether this was implemented in practice.
+For the year 2019, the Ministry of Interior had requested Prefectures to develop places for asylum seekers with disabilities, but there is no further information about whether this was implemented in practice.
 It had further announced the opening of places dedicated to women victims of violence or trafficking.
-About 300 places dedicated to these vulnerable women have been created in 2019, although there were not all open in practice at the end of the year).
+About 300 places dedicated to these vulnerable women have been created in 2019, and were operating as of 2020).
 They are located in 5 regions – namely Auvergne Rhône Alpes, Ile-de-France, Provence-Alpes-Côte d’Azur, Nouvelle Aquitaine and Occitanie.
+Moreover, 200 places dedicated to LGBTI asylum seekers were opened in 2020.

 Reception of unaccompanied children